bennfocus/codex-cli.el/README.md

 - `codex-cli-send-prompt` minibuffer input pasted into the terminal
 - `codex-cli-send-region` send active region or whole buffer as a fenced block
 - `codex-cli-send-file` pick a project file and send as a fenced block
-- `codex-cli-copy-last-block` re‑send the last injected block

 Multiple sessions per project:
 - `codex-cli-toggle` always prompts to choose when multiple sessions exist.
 It shows the project path and session id, e.g., `~/path/to/project:abc123`.
-- `codex-cli-stop-session` stop a named session
-- `codex-cli-stop-all` stop all sessions for the current project
+- `codex-cli-stop-all` stop sessions in bulk (prompt for current project or all projects)

 Tips:
 - Use a prefix arg (C-u) with `codex-cli-start` to provide a session name (leave blank to auto‑generate).